-Credit for diversification effects should only be allowed where appropriate having regard to risk correlations in adverse financial conditions.
+Credit for diversification effects should only be allowed where appropriate, taking into account risk correlations in adverse conditions.

-Ongoing validation and supervisory approval of the internal model
+Ongoing validation and continued supervisory approval of the internal model

-17.18 Where a supervisor allows the use of internal models to determine regulatory capital requirements, the supervisor requires:
+- 17.18 Where the use of internal models to determine regulatory capital requirements is allowed, the supervisor requires the insurer to: - monitor the performance of its internal model and regularly review and validate the ongoing appropriateness of the model's specifications; - demonstrate that the model remains fit for regulatory capital requirements purposes in changing circumstances against the criteria of the statistical quality test, calibration test and use test; - notify the supervisor of material changes made to the internal model for review and continued approval of the use of the model for regulatory capital requirements purposes; - properly document and validate internal model changes; and - report information for supervisory review and ongoing approval of the internal model on a regular basis, as determined by the supervisor.

+Model Changes

-- the insurer to monitor the performance of its internal model and regularly review and validate the ongoing appropriateness of the model's specifications.
-The supervisor requires the insurer to demonstrate that the model remains fit for regulatory capital purposes in changing circumstances against the criteria of the statistical quality test, calibration test and use test; - the insurer to notify the supervisor of material changes to the internal model made by it for review and continued approval of the use of the model for regulatory capital purposes; - the insurer to properly document internal model changes; and - the insurer to report information necessary for supervisory review and ongoing approval of the internal model on a regular basis, as determined appropriate by the supervisor.
-The information includes details of how the model is embedded within the insurer's governance and operational processes and risk management strategy, as well as information on the risks assessed by the model and the capital assessment derived from its operation. - 17.18.1 Over time an insurer's business may alter considerably, as a result of internal factors or events (such as a change in insurer strategy) and external factors or events (such as a change in interest rates), so that the internal model may no longer fully capture the risks to which the insurer is exposed unless adapted.
-The supervisor should reassess an insurer's internal model and the results that it produces on a regular basis against the criteria of the statistical quality test, calibration test and use test so that it remains valid for use, both as a strategic decision-making tool in the context of the insurer's own risk and capital management, and as a means of calculating regulatory capital requirements where appropriate.
-In general only material changes to the model (such as changing the underlying model structure or the risk measure used) or to the risks faced by the insurer should require the model to be reassessed by the supervisor.
-A "model change policy" could be agreed between the supervisor and the insurer regarding the degree and timing of changes made to the internal model.
-This would enable the insurer to enact minor changes to its internal model without seeking prior supervisory approval (provided the changes are in accordance with the agreed policy), thereby allowing the model to be updated in a quicker and more flexible way. - 17.18.2 The insurer should be required to notify the supervisor of material changes to the internal model and to properly document changes to enable the supervisor to assess, for continued approval, the ongoing validity of the model for use in determining regulatory capital requirements.
-Following any material changes to an internal model, the supervisor may give the insurer a reasonable amount of time so that the updated model is embedded in its risk strategies and operational processes. - 17.18.3 The insurer should demonstrate that the data used in the internal model remains appropriate, complete and accurate for this purpose. - 17.18.4 The supervisor should take care that its ongoing validation requirements do not unduly restrict the use of the internal model by the insurer for its own risk and capital management purposes and thereby reduce its ability to comply with the use test.
+17.18.1 Over time an insurer's business may alter considerably, as a result of internal factors or events (such as a change in insurer strategy) and external factors or events (such as a change in interest rates), so that the internal model may no longer fully capture the risks to which the insurer is exposed unless adapted.
+The supervisor should reassess an insurer's internal model and its results on a regular basis against the criteria of the statistical quality test, calibration test and use test so that it remains valid for use, both as a strategic decision-making tool in the context of the insurer's own risk and capital management, and as a means of calculating regulatory capital requirements where appropriate.
+Material changes to the model (such as changing the underlying model structure or the risk measure used) or to the risks faced by the insurer should require the model to be reassessed by the supervisor.
+A model

-- 17.18.5 The insurance group should adjust the model for material changes in group composition and operations, including mergers, acquisitions and other structural changes of affiliated entities or jurisdictional changes. - 17.18.6 The supervisor should require the insurance group to provide documentation of material changes in group operations and the reasons why continued use of the group-wide internal model would remain appropriate following the change.
-If such reasons cannot be given or are not sufficient the supervisor should require the group to propose appropriate model changes as a result of the material change for reassessment of approval by the supervisor.
+- change policy could be agreed between the supervisor and the insurer regarding the degree and timing of changes made to the internal model.
+This would enable the insurer to enact minor changes to its internal model without seeking prior supervisory approval (provided the changes are in accordance with the agreed policy), thereby allowing the model to be updated in a quicker and more flexible way. - 17.18.2 The insurer should properly document changes to the internal model to enable the supervisor to assess, for continued approval, the ongoing validity of the model for use in determining regulatory capital requirements.
+Following any material changes to an internal model, the supervisor should give the insurer a reasonable amount of time to embed the updated model in its risk strategies and operational processes.
+The insurer should demonstrate that the data used in the internal model remain appropriate, complete and accurate for this purpose. - 17.18.3 The supervisor should require the insurer to provide documentation of material changes in its operations and the reasons why continued use of the internal model would remain appropriate following the change.
+If such reasons cannot be given or are not sufficient the supervisor should require the insurer to propose appropriate model changes as a result of the material change for re-assessment of approval by the supervisor.

-Supervisory responsibilities

-- 17.18.7 The IAIS considers that it is essential that supervisors are able to understand fully the insurers' internal models and be able to appraise their quality.
-To this end, the supervisor should have access to experienced personnel with appropriate technical ability, as well as sufficient resources.
-It is likely to take time for supervisors to acquire the necessary experience to appraise an insurer's internal model.
-Without the experience and resources, the supervisor may be unable to reliably approve the use of an insurer's internal model for regulatory purposes.
-The supervisor may wish to use external specialists that are considered to have the appropriate experience, such as actuarial consultants, accountancy firms and ratings agencies, to assist it in reviewing an insurer's internal models.
-In such instances, the supervisor should retain the final responsibility for review and approval of the use of the internal model for regulatory purposes. - 17.18.8 It may be appropriate for a supervisor to consider transitional measures when permitting insurers to use internal models for regulatory capital purposes for their first time.
-Such measures will permit the necessary time for both insurers and the supervisor to become familiar with the internal models and their uses.
-For example, during a transition period, the supervisor could include the use of partial internal modelling, to allow the insurer to move gradually to full use of internal models or the supervisor could require parallel reporting of regulatory capital determined by both the internal model and standardised approach.
-The supervisor may also consider applying a minimum capital level during the transition period. - 17.18.9 The supervisor may need to impose additional capital requirements (capital add-ons) or take other supervisory action to address any identified weaknesses in an internal model, either prior to approving the use of the model, as a condition on the use of the model or in the context of a review of the ongoing validity of an internal model for regulatory capital purposes.
-It may be necessary to introduce additional supervisory powers, to allow such supervisory actions and measures, when internal models are allowed for regulatory capital purposes by a supervisor.

-17.18.10 Where an insurer which is a subsidiary of an insurance group seeks approval for the use of an internal model which itself is part of a broader "group model", the supervisor of this subsidiary should conduct the approval process in close co-operation with the group-wide supervisor.
-In particular, the supervisor of the subsidiary should check the status of the "group model" and seek information from the group-wide supervisor about its own approval process.